Tony Evers: Department of Public Instruction (2001–2019)

-Evers first ran for state superintendent, a nonpartisan post, in 1993 and was defeated by John Benson.
-In 2001, he ran again and finished third in the primary to Elizabeth Burmaster.
-After her election, Burmaster appointed Evers deputy superintendent, a position he held until Burmaster was appointed president of Nicolet College.
-While serving as Burmaster's deputy, Evers served a term as president of the Council of Chief State School Officers.
+Evers first ran for state superintendent, a nonpartisan post, in 1993, losing to John Benson.
+He ran again in 1997 and placed fifth in the primary.
+He ran again in 2001 and finished third in the primary.
+Elizabeth Burmaster won the primary and the general election, and appointed Evers deputy superintendent, a position he held until Burmaster was appointed president of Nicolet College.
+While serving as Burmaster's deputy, Evers served as president of the Council of Chief State School Officers.

 State Superintendent

 Evers then ran again in 2009, this time winning.
 He defeated Rose Fernandez in the general election.
 In April 2013, Evers defeated Don Pridemore and won reelection.
 In 2017, Evers defeated Republican candidate Lowell Holtz, a former Beloit superintendent, with about 70% of the vote.

-In 2009, Evers used government email accounts for fundraising purposes.
-He and another government employee were fined $250 each for soliciting campaign donations during work hours.
+In 2009, Evers used government email accounts to solicit campaign donations during work hours.
+He and another government employee were fined $250 each for the solicitations.

-In 2014, Evers proposed a $1.7 billion hike in state funding for secondary schools.
-Wisconsin Governor Scott Walker never included Evers's plan in his proposed state budgets, citing the cost.
+In 2014, Evers proposed a $1.7 billion increase in state funding for K–12 schools.
+Wisconsin Governor Scott Walker did not include Evers's proposal in his state budgets, citing the cost.
 In 2017, Evers called for a tenfold increase in school mental health funding.

 In October 2018, a divided federal appeals court found that, because there was a nearby archdiocesan school, Evers had violated neither the U.S. Constitution's Free Exercise Clause nor its Establishment Clause when he denied busing to an independent Catholic school.
+The U.S. Supreme Court vacated that judgment in 2020 and remanded the case for further consideration.
+After the Wisconsin Supreme Court answered a question of state law certified by the federal appeals court, the Seventh Circuit ruled in 2021 that the denial of transportation benefits violated Wisconsin law and remanded the case for further proceedings.